sujit1661/VoiceFlow/README.md

 ### Raw vs AI-polished output

 By default the service polishes with AI before typing.
-To type the raw transcript exactly as spoken, set `FLOW_AUTO_POLISH=false` in `backend/.env` or as an environment variable:
+To type the raw transcript exactly as spoken, set `FLOW_AUTO_POLISH=false` in `backend/.env`:

 ```bash
 # Windows